arviz-devs/arviz/doc/source/user_guide/plots_arguments_guide.md

 (common_rope)=
 ## `rope`

-A list with lower and upper values of the Region Of Practical Equivalence.
+A dictionary of tuples with lower and upper values of the Region Of Practical Equivalence.
 If a list with one interval only is provided, the `ROPE` will be displayed across the `y-axis`.
 If more than one interval is provided the length of the list should match the number of variables.

 ```{code-cell} ipython3
 # list of ropes for different schools